grafana/alloy/README.md

   OpenTelemetry Collector and supports dozens of its components, alongside new components that make use of Alloy's programmable pipelines.

-* **Vendor-agnostic**: Alloy embraces Grafana's "big tent" philosophy, and has components to perfectly integrate with multiple telemetry ecosystems:
+* **Big tent**: Alloy embraces Grafana's "big tent" philosophy, where Alloy can be used with other vendors or open source databases.
+It has components to perfectly integrate with multiple telemetry ecosystems:

   * [OpenTelemetry Collector][]
   * [Prometheus][]